Edit Word

 Please note that if document has no protection, the password will be ignored.
 However, if document is protected, but user has not specified a password, a PasswordRequiredException will be thrown during document editing.

 Next step is to load the document from stream into the Editor class.
-For loading documents from streams (implementations of a System.IO.Stream) the Editor class uses delegates.
-In other words, you need to pass the delegate instance, that points to the method, that returns a stream.
+For loading documents uses streams (implementations of a System.IO.Stream) in the Editor class.
+Same with load options — they should be passed.

 FileStream inputStream = File.OpenRead("C:\\input_path\\document.docx");